SpatialMosaic: A Multiview VLM Dataset for Partial Visibility

 \subsection{SpatialMosaic Benchmark}

 \ourbenchmark{} is a large-scale multi-view benchmark explicitly designed to evaluate spatial reasoning under occlusion and partial visibility.
-The benchmark comprises \numvqa{xxx} QA pairs across \numtask{6} task categories derived from real-world indoor scenes in ScanNet++~\citep{scannetpp}.
+The benchmark comprises \numvqabench{} QA pairs across \numtask{} task categories derived from real-world indoor and outdoor scenes in ScanNet++~\cite{scannetpp} and WOD~\cite{Sun_2020_CVPR}.

-{\textbf{Evaluation protocol.}} Each QA instance consists of 2-5 frames, a question, and multiple answer options.
-Models select one option, and performance is measured by accuracy against ground-truth answers.
-To enable fine-grained analysis, we annotate every QA with two diagnostic scenarios: (1) \textit{Visibility Scenario} indicates whether target objects are consistently visible or partially occluded across frames, and (2) \textit{GT Scenario} indicates whether all instances of the target category in the scene are captured or only a subset is visible.
+{\textbf{Evaluation protocol.}} Each QA instance consists of 2-5 frames and a question, paired with either multiple-choice options or a free-form numerical answer.
+For multiple-choice tasks, models select one option, and performance is measured by accuracy against ground-truth answers.
+For numerical-answer tasks, model outputs are parsed into numeric values and evaluated using task-specific tolerance criteria.
+To enable fine-grained analysis, we annotate every QA with two diagnostic scenarios and difficulty levels: (1) \textit{Visibility Scenario} indicates whether target objects are consistently visible or partially occluded across frames, and (2) \textit{GT Scenario} indicates whether all instances of the target category in the scene are captured or only a subset is visible.
 Together, these axes support structured performance breakdowns across a continuum of difficulty levels.
-In particular, the combination \textit{Partially Visible + Partial Coverage} corresponds to the most challenging regime, where models must aggregate sparse cues, resolve viewpoint inconsistencies, and reason over incomplete category-level information.
 This diagnostic framework enables us to analyze not only overall accuracy but also the specific multi-view conditions under which models succeed or fail.
-Additional evaluation details are provided in the Appendix.
+Additional evaluation details and analyses across difficulty levels are provided in \App{experimental_setting} and \App{analysis_conditions}.